 - On the bottom left where you see Search the web and Windows, do a search for “64-bit”.

 - You'll see this come up: “See if you have a 32-bit or 64-bit version of Windows”.
 Click it.

 - You'll arrive here .
 Look for “System type”.
 If it says “64-bit operating system” then you're using 64-bit Windows.
 If it says “32-bit operating system” then you're using 32-bit Windows.

 Using Windows XP?
 Here are directions for that .

 Snes9X is a standalone program, so it does not have an install wizard.
 Installation is simple: just extract Snes9X from its zip file.
-Not sure how to extract zip files?
-Here's a video tutorial showing you how: how to unzip files on Windows.
+To make things clearer, check out the video below that shows how to 'install' a portable emulator.
+It's pretty straight-forward - all that you're doing is extracting a zip file while doing a little bit of folder management.
+If you want to 'uninstall' a portable emulator, simply delete it!